Using Enforceable Statements

 Truly powerful Love and Logic parents recognize this and avoid this trap by using enforceable statements.
 Enforceable statements tell kids what WE will do or allow...rather than trying to tell THEM what to do.

-When we set Love and Logic limits by saying what WE will do or what WE will allow:
+When we set Love and Logic limits by saying what we will do or allow:

 - We avoid looking like a fool when we can't get our kids to do what we say.

 - We share some control with our children.
 As a result, they are much less likely to resist in order to regain control.

 - We avoid getting sucked into trying to control something we really can't.

 Examples of Love and Logic Enforceable Statements:

 - I give treats to kids who protect their teeth by brushing.

 - Breakfast is served until 7:30.
 Get all you need to hold you till lunch.